mozilla/skywriter/docs/releases/notes09.html.markdown

 * Corrected a problem with the customKeymappings setting
 * Bespin Embedded and the command line now work with XHTML (thanks to satyr, bugs 573721 and 573932)
+* cmd-L and cmd-F (ctrl- on Windows/Linux) were broken in Embedded builds because they required the command line.
+They have been moved to a separate (editing\_commands) plugin so that the keys are no longer bound at all in Embedded builds. (bug 547058)

 Upgrade Notes